jakobtfaber/Denario/README.md

 astro_pilot = AstroPilot(project_dir="project_dir")

+prompt = """
-prompt = "Analyze the experimental data stored in /path/to/data.csv using sklearn and pandas.
-This data includes time-series measurements from a particle detector."
+Analyze the experimental data stored in /path/to/data.csv using sklearn and pandas.
+This data includes time-series measurements from a particle detector.
+"""

 astro_pilot.set_data_description(prompt)
 ```